ciur/papermerge/docs/source/index.rst

 Papermerge is a document management system designed to work with scanned documents.
-As well as OCR with full text search, it provides the look and feel of major modern file browsers, with a hierarchical structure for files and folders, so that you can organize your documents in a similar way to Dropbox (via web) or Google Drive.
+As well as :ref:`OCR <ocr>` with full text search, it provides the look and feel of major modern file browsers, with a hierarchical structure for files and folders, so that you can organize your documents in a similar way to Dropbox (via web) or Google Drive.